LandonSchropp/waffle/readme.md

 ## Gotchas

-There are a few minor caveats to be aware of when using Waffle:
+There are a few minor caveats to be aware of when using Waffle.

-* Due to the way flexbox works, the gutter cannot be applied directly to a column or row element.
-Instead, it's applied to each of the child elements of the `row` and `column`.
-Therefore, in order for the gutter to show up on a column, it must have a child element.
+* A gutter cannot be applied directly to a column or row element.
+Instead, it's applied to each of the child elements of the row and column.
+Therefore, in order for the gutter to show up, the row or column must have a child element.
-* The gutter is always on the left and right sides of a `row` or `column`.
-* When columns or rows are different size, adding a border can throw off their sizes.
+* When columns or rows are different size, adding a border can throw off their proportional sizes.
 To fix this, use an inset `box-shadow` instead.
 * Margins inside of grid columns and rows don't collapse.
 * It's possible some of the Waffle classes can collide with class names in your CSS.
 In order to prevent this, the modifier classes such as `gutter`, `collapsible`, `scrollable` and `reverse` have been scoped so they only apply to Waffle classes.
-The only classes you need to watch out for are the container, row and column classes.
+The only classes you need to watch out for are the `column-container`, `row-container`, `column` and `row` classes.

 ## Credits

 Waffle was created by [Landon Schropp](http://twitter.com/LandonSchropp).

 I have to give a special thanks to [Quve](http://www.quve.com/), my employer.
-All of the development for Waffle was done while working at Quve, and they were kind enough to let me open source this project and share it with you.
-If you're a developer in the Seattle area and you're interested working for an awesome company and building great products, [drop me a line](mailto:landon@quve.com).
+A good chunk of the development for Waffle was done while working at Quve, and they were kind enough to let me open source this project and share it with you.
+If you're a developer in the Seattle area and you're interested working for an awesome company, [drop me a line](mailto:landon@quve.com).

 ## Todo